jason-raitz/job_board/README.md

 At this point you may need to restart the whole thing or just run something like `$ docker compose exec -u root app bundle exec rails restart`.

+**To see the running app go to localhost:8081 in the host machine.**

 After that, either pull up the shell using docker desktop or something like:
 `$ docker compose exec -u root app bash`